MicrosoftDocs/win32/desktop-src/stormgmt/msft-virtualdisk-createclone.md

 ---
 title: CreateClone method of the MSFT\_VirtualDisk class
-description: Creates a clone of a virtual disk, resulting in a new virtual disk whose data is identical to that of the original virtual disk. ms.assetid: 'A077E942-2A7C-4B81-887E-E77219A4F546'
+description: Creates a clone of a virtual disk, resulting in a new virtual disk whose data is identical to that of the original virtual disk. ms.assetid: A077E942-2A7C-4B81-887E-E77219A4F546
+keywords:
-keywords: ["CreateClone method Windows Storage Management API", "CreateClone method Windows Storage Management API , MSFT_VirtualDisk class", "MSFT_VirtualDisk class Windows Storage Management API , CreateClone method"]
+- CreateClone method Windows Storage Management API
+- CreateClone method Windows Storage Management API , MSFT_VirtualDisk class
+- MSFT_VirtualDisk class Windows Storage Management API , CreateClone method
 topic_type:
 - apiref
 api_name: